Kha1edze/Kha1edze.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to Ma Runze's personal page-an AI enthusiast sharing practical projects and ideas."
+title: "Welcome to Ma Runze's personal page."
 author_profile: true
 redirect_from:
   - /about/